shiquan/project_scripts_temp/README.md

-This repo contains a lot of temporary scripts for different team works.
-Most of these scripts are used only once and barely updated.
+This is a collection of my programs for short/small projects.

+.
+|-- README.md   # this file
+|-- documents       # documents and articles
+|-- include             # header files
+|-- lib                     # library
+`-- projects            # projects collections